 To get dental implants, you need to undergo surgery.
 To be cleared to get surgery, you have to be in good health.
 Certain health conditions, including heart disease and diabetes, can impact your candidacy.
-Just because you have one of these conditions, however, this does not mean you cannot get implants.
+Just because you have one of these conditions, however, does not mean you cannot get implants.
 The condition will first need to be well-controlled.
 Placing implants when your condition is not well-managed can cause complications during surgery as well as during recovery.
 It can also impact the success of the treatment.

 In addition to your overall health, your oral health also plays a role.
 If you have any oral health conditions, such as periodontal disease or cavities, these conditions will need to be treated.
 Otherwise, your risks for infections and implant failure increase significantly.

 During your initial consultation, you will be questioned about your lifestyle habits, particularly your drinking and tobacco habits.
 Alcohol use can affect the ability of your blood to clot, which can cause issues during surgery.
 Smoking and other tobacco products can affect oxygen in your blood and slow your blood flow.
 This can slow the healing process, which greatly increases your risk of infections.

 Additionally, cigarettes and other tobacco products can interfere with your immune system, which also increases your infection risk.
 Alcohol and tobacco use do not mean you cannot get implants.
 You will be recommended to quit these habits before surgery.
 Quitting for good is ideal.
 However, if you are unable to quit smoking completely, you should at least quit for the duration of your treatment.